microsoft/vscode-docs/release-notes/latest.md

 ### launch.json relataive paths not automatically converted to absolute ones

-In order to achieve consistency across our configuration files, in `launch.json` we no longer automatically convert `program`, `cwd`, `outDir`, `runtimeExecutable` to absolute paths.
+In order to achieve consistency across our configuration files, we plan for the **February release** to no longer automatically convert certain paths from relative to absolute in `launch.json`.
-Each of these paths that are relative should now have `${workspaceRoot}` as a prefix in order to be converted.
-For backwards compatibility we will automatically convert these paths for one more release, however in the future this support will be dropped.
+We recommend that for the `program`, `cwd`, `outDir`, and `runtimeExecutable` attributes you prefix your relative paths with the `${workspaceRoot}` variable as soon as possible.
+To make it easier for you to find the affected paths that need this treatment, we highlight them with a green squigglies for the January release.
+(Please note: since we continue to automatically convert paths for the January release, your launch configurations will continue to work).

 ### "--nolazy" option not automatically added